OmkarThawakar/TWO-GENERATOR-GAN/README.md

 This project is completed in CVPR lab, Department of Electrical Engineering and Technology, IIT Ropar under the guidence of Dr. Subrahmanyam Murala.
-Aim of this project is to segment moving objects within videos with background estimation.
+Aim of this project is to segment objects within videos with background estimation.

 ### Contributors